saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 NeuroTriage AI follows a Human-in-the-Loop design philosophy where AI assists but never replaces clinical decision-making.

-Human review occurs after AI prioritization but before any diagnosis is made.
+Human review is mandatory after AI prioritization and before any clinical diagnosis or treatment decision.

 The radiologist may: